jpedro/jpedro.github.io/.posts/hundreds.md

-Another benefit of having Python wrapping Terraform (see what I did there) is speeding up Terraform calls by parallelising python and therefore Terraform calls.
+Another benefit of having Python wrapping Terraform (see what I did there) is speeding up Terraform calls by parallelising python and therefore Terraform calls at a _project_ level.
 More details on this below.

 ### Plan safety